 Gladiator (2000) Director: Ridley Scott

-The film pulls from a rich history of Roman lore, though some pieces of the film are anachronistic – outfits, helmets, and gladiators would have been plugging products to sell in the ring, as well.
-It draws upon allusions to I, Claudius, the famous novel, as well as ancient writings from Plutarch and the film Spartacus.
+This film pulls from a rich history of Roman lore, though some pieces of the film are anachronistic – outfits, helmets, and gladiators would have been plugging products to sell in the ring.
+Gladiator draws upon allusions to I, Claudius, the famous novel, as well as ancient writings from Plutarch and the film Spartacus.
 Also of influence to the film was Pollice Verso 1872 (“with a well-turned thumb” in Latin) by: Jean-Léon Gérôme

-Gladiator is an excellent film, one of the best of the 2000s to be sure.
-It is exciting, horrifying, tragic, yet satisfying all at once.
-It is well-cast, surely one of Russell Crowe’s best performances and also the same for Joaquin Phoenix.
-The Hans Zimmer score for the film is brilliant, and the cinematography is great, although hazy and depressing at times, giving the film a gritty and dark undertone, following in line with the modern view that life in antiquity was “solitary, nasty, brutish, and short…” Despite its extreme violence and minor historical inaccuracies (which were deliberate) Gladiator is a great film.
+Gladiator is exciting, horrifying, tragic, vengeful and yet satisfying all at once.
+It is well-cast, Hans Zimmer’s score is inspiring, and the cinematography is gripping, although hazy and depressing at times, giving the film a uniquely gritty and dark undertone keeping in line with the modern view that life in antiquity was “solitary, nasty, brutish, and short…” Despite its extreme violence and minor historical inaccuracies (which were intentional) Gladiator is a truly great and enduring film.